herotechcourse/kotlin-lotto-precourse/docs/project-guidelines.md

 # Project-guidelines

 ## 🎯 Project goals
-1. Member function
+1. Class member functions
-    - Put all functions related to a class inside the class.
+    - Place all functions related to a class inside the class itself.
 2. Unit tests
-   - Test each class and function by unit.
+   - Write unit tests for each class and function.
 3. Feedback
    - Actively reflect the given feedback on this project.